 Have you ever wondered what goes into the creation of a successful design piece?
 Here are some visual tools that can help you structure your design compositions.

-In this article, I'll show you the definition and importance of the principles of design.
+In this article, we'll talk about the principles of design and their importance.
 This set of visual tools can help you create an organized structure to deliver a clear message.
 These principles are also applied in art and different design sub-disciplines.
-Along with definitions, we'll show you a few principles of design examples that will help you better understand their meaning.
+Along with definitions, we'll show you a few examples of the principles of design that will help you better understand their meaning.